OpenSisma/opensisma.github.io/Documentation.md

 ## Introduction

 OpenSisma has been carried out for the exam Open Access and Digital Ethics as a Digital Humanities and Digital Knowlegde course at the University of Bologna.
 The two contributors of OpenSisma are:

 - Milena Corbellini;
 - Anna Sofia Lippolis.

-In the context of the eartquakes that happened in May, 2012, in Emilia-Romagna, OpenSisma aims to study and show the effects of such natural disasters in terms of reconstruction works' progress, quality of education for primary, secondary and high schools, both pubblic and pritary; availability of safety certificates and/or environmental constraints and entrepreneurship drive.
-Although the aim was to make a comparison between 2012 and 2020 information, creating an "Emilia Romagna earthquakes: 8 years later" study project, the unavailability of education data brought us to include less up-to-date data sources for that aspect, while the other thematic areas' data are updated in real time.
+In the context of the eartquakes that happened in May, 2012, in Emilia-Romagna, OpenSisma aims to study and show the effects of such natural disasters in terms of reconstruction works' progress, quality of education for primary, secondary and high schools, both pubblic and paritary; availability of safety certificates and/or environmental constraints and entrepreneurship drive.
+Although the aim was to make a comparison between 2012 and 2020 information, creating an "Emilia Romagna earthquakes: 8 years later" study project, the unavailability of data related to education brought us to include less up-to-date data sources for that aspect, while the other thematic areas' data are updated in real time.

 With this perspective, we hypotesized a correlation between:
 - total works and damage entity;